Divya Sathyaraj: Awards

 In 2019, Divya received the Women Achiever Award for excellence in community service from Raindrops, a youth-based social organisation spreading social awareness through media and entertainment.
 In 2020, she was awarded an honorary doctorate by the International Tamil University, USA, in recognition for her contributions in the field of Nutritional therapy.

+Political career

+Divya joined Dravida Munnetra Kazhagam (DMK) on 19 January 2025 in the presence of Chief Minister of Tamil Nadu, M. K. Stalin, at the party headquarters Anna Arivalayam in Chennai.